 Even if you don’t have to contact your lender, don’t skip the step of collecting all your loan paperwork.
 It should all be kept in the same place for easy access.

 When Finances Change

 If you have a change in finances, whether an increase or a decrease, it may be time to contact your student loan lender.
-This is especially the case if your repayment plan is based off your income.
+This is especially the case if your repayment plan is based on your income.
 There may also be cases when you wish to pay off a larger chunk of your loan that month, due to a bonus or other windfall.

 If your repayment plan currently does not change with your income, you may want to contact your lender about the possibility of setting this up.
 This system may help you better manage your finances, while not letting your bank account take huge hits every month.

 When you take out a student loan, always ensure that the information you are given are correct.
 This includes the original paperwork but also any amounts, documents, or information they send you over the next four years and beyond until it is paid off.
 Always keep these papers in a safe place and don’t throw it out!
 Connect with the lender regularly to make sure everything is up to date.